 Illinois Unclaimed Property Finder Application

-Unclaimed property finders —whether a business, or individual, or CPA firm — are now required to obtain a license through the Illinois State Treasurer’s Office.
+Unclaimed property finders —whether a business, an individual, or a CPA firm — are now required to obtain a license through the Illinois State Treasurer’s Office.
 On this page, you’ll find all the forms needed to complete the licensing process.

 How to Apply for an Unclaimed Property Finder License